Bjarne Riis

+In July 2008, the Tour reconfirmed his 1996 victory but with an asterisk label to indicate his doping offences.
+This was done after the UCI claimed there was a 10 year statute of limitations (even though when Lance Armstrong was later stripped of his Tour titles, some of them were more than 10 years prior).

+In 2025, Riis said in an interview he had no regrets that he had cheated by doping, supposedly as with no penalty imposed and no stripping of his title, the records show he 'won' the Tour de France, admitted it and got away with it.

 Career

 Born in Herning, Riis began cycling at local club Herning CK.
 When he was not selected for the 1984 Summer Olympics, former cyclist Kim Andersen advised Riis to start his professional career not in Italy, but in Luxembourg.
 His professional career started in 1986, his first result was a fifth-place finish in the GP Wallonie that year.
 Following a few years with no personal wins, he had yet to impress when his contract ran out in 1988.

 At the 1988 Tour of European Community race, while riding for the Toshiba team, Riis and fellow Danish rider Kim Eriksen were contacted by the former Tour de France winner Laurent Fignon from the Système U team.
-Fignon was leading the Tour of European Community race, but he needed a few riders to help him secure the victory.
-In the hope of earning a contract with Système U, Riis helped Fignon achieve the victory and in December 1988 he moved to sports director Cyrille Guimard's Système U team as a support rider for Fignon.
-For the next three years Riis rode as Fignon's eternal helper in both flat and mountainous terrain, and they became close friends.
+Fignon was leading the Tour of the European Community race, but he needed a few riders to help him secure the victory.
+In the hope of earning a contract with Système U, Riis helped Fignon achieve the victory, and in December 1988, he moved to sports director Cyrille Guimard's Système U team as a support rider for Fignon.
+For the next three years, Riis rode as Fignon's eternal helper in both flat and mountainous terrain, and they became close friends.
 Riis helped Fignon win the 1989 Giro d'Italia, while Riis himself won his first professional victory as he secured the 9th stage of the Giro.

 Tour de France success

-When Fignon left Guimard in 1992, Bjarne Riis contacted fellow Danish rider Rolf Sørensen, who got him a job as a rider for Italian team Ariostea under sporting director Giancarlo Ferretti.
+When Fignon left Guimard in 1992, Bjarne Riis contacted fellow Danish rider Rolf Sørensen, who got him a job as a rider for the Italian team Ariostea under sporting director Giancarlo Ferretti.
 Riis won stage 7 of the 1993 Tour de France and also wore the polka dot jersey as leader of the mountains classification for a day.
 He finished 5th place overall, which was the best Danish result in Tour history at the time, bettering former World Champion Leif Mortensen's 6th-place finish in the 1971 Tour de France.
-Riis was ill during the 1994 Tour de France but went on a break-away and then racing solo for the last 30 km of the day.
+Riis was ill during the 1994 Tour de France but went on a breakaway and then raced solo for the last 30 km of the day.
 With the sprinter teams chasing him, he placed first on the stage by just a few seconds.
 Riis finished 3rd at the 1995 Tour de France, the first Dane to reach the podium in Paris.